microsoft/EVA/README.md

 #### Multicore Support

-EVA features highly scalable multicore support using the [Galois library](https://github.com/IntelligentSoftwareSystems/Galois).
-It is included as a submodule, but is turned off by default for faster builds and easier debugging.
-To build EVA with Galois configure with `USE_GALOIS=ON`:
+EVA features highly scalable multicore support using the [Galois library](https://github.com/IntelligentSoftwareSystems/Galois), which is turned off by default for faster builds and easier debugging.
+To install EVA with multicore support use `setup.py` directly:
 ```
-cmake -DUSE_GALOIS=ON .
+python3 setup.py install --use-galois
 ```

 ### Running the Examples